matschlue/MechaCar_Statistical_Analysis/README.md

 - Fuel efficiency increases with highway usage.

 What statistical test would you use to test the hypothesis?
 And why?
--T test because of the comparison of the means fo the group.
+- T test because of the comparison of the means fo the group.

 What data is needed to run the statistical test?
 - Fuel efficiency data and "type of cummute" data is necessary to run the statistical test.